1 in 8 say loved ones with opposing COVID views won’t get holiday gifts - NewsBreak

 What’s on your holiday wish list this year?

 If the answer is cold hard cash, you’re not alone.
 Two-thirds of the poll (68%) say they prefer money over physical gifts .
 Speaking of cash, over half of Americans (52%) plan on using the spare change they find around the house to help fund their holiday purchases.
-The average American reports finding $123 in spare change around their home.Walmart releases list of hottest ‘kid-tested’ toys for 2021 holidays
+The average American reports finding $123 in spare change around their home.Rancho Bernardo homeowners withdraw offer to place predator at their property

 Of course, no holiday season is complete without a few recycled gifts.
 Nearly three in 10 (28%) plan on “re-gifting” this year and over a quarter of that group feel less guilty about it due to the pandemic.